paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-031-rural-electrification-and-telephone-service.md

 (4) any outreach activities carried out by the Secretary to encourage entities in rural areas without broadband service to submit applications under this section;

-(5) the method by which the Secretary determines that a service enables a subscriber to originate and receive high-quality voice, data, graphics, and video for purposes of subsection (b)(1); and
+(5) the method by which the Secretary determines that a service enables a subscriber to originate and receive high-quality voice, data, graphics, and video for purposes of subsection (b)(1);

-(6) each broadband service, including the type and speed of broadband service, for which assistance was sought, and each broadband service for which assistance was provided, under this section.
+(6) each broadband service, including the type and speed of broadband service, for which assistance was sought, and each broadband service for which assistance was provided, under this section; and

+(7) the overall progress towards fulfilling the goal of improving the quality of rural life by expanding rural broadband access, as demonstrated by metrics, including—

+  (A) the number of residences and businesses receiving new broadband services;

+  (B) network improvements, including facility upgrades and equipment purchases;

+  (C) average broadband speeds and prices on a local and statewide basis;

+  (D) any changes in broadband adoption rates; and

+  (E) any specific activities that increased high speed broadband access for educational institutions, health care providers, and public safety service providers.

 **(k) Funding**

-(1) **Authorization of appropriations** — There is authorized to be appropriated to the Secretary to carry out this section $25,000,000 for each of fiscal years 2008 through 2012, to remain available until expended.
+(1) **Authorization of appropriations** — There is authorized to be appropriated to the Secretary to carry out this section $25,000,000 for each of fiscal years 2008 through 2018, to remain available until expended.

 (2) **Allocation of funds**